JingyaHuang/accelerate-bert-with-tvm/src/Readme.md

 * Config

-The benchmark I have done was totally on GCP CPU instance due to a lack of ressource, and the demand of GPU will take two days for processing, but I strongly recommend to test it on GPU.
+The benchmark I have done was totally on GCP CPU instance due to a lack of ressource (I only have a free trail and the demand of GPU access on compute engine will take two days to process, OMG), but I strongly recommend to test it on GPU.

 	My config:
 	GCP n1-standard-8( 8 Intel Skylake vCPU, 30 GB memory)